scientific-python/cookie/docs/pages/guides/docs.md

 contains text than three backticks.
 See more built-in extensions in [MyST's docs](https://myst-parser.readthedocs.io/en/latest/syntax/optional.html).

-One key feature of Sphinx is interphinx, which allows documentation to cross-reference each other.
+One key feature of Sphinx is intersphinx, which allows documentation to cross-reference each other.
 You can list other projects you are using, but a good minimum is to at least link to the CPython docs.
 You need to provide the path to the `objects.inv` file, usually at the main documentation URL.